Elkokonut/GenericAR/README.md

 ## 🧑🏻‍💻&nbsp; Working

+1. Start server

     ```bash
     yarn parcel index.html
     ```

 The website in then available on http://localhost:1234.

-To see your personnalized json just put your json in GenericAR/static/json/MYJSON.json and go as :
+2. To see your personnalized json just put your json in GenericAR/static/json/MYJSON.json and go as :

     ```bash
     http://localhost:1234/?name=MYJSON
     http://localhost:1234/MYJSON
     ```

-By default:
+- By default:

     ```bash
     http://localhost:1234